 First order of the day for my family is to choose our beds for the night.
 The first bedroom has two single beds, one of which is a hospital-type bed with a hoist.
 My husband and son decided to claim that as the boys’ room, leaving me with the luxurious solitude of the queen bed and a lovely view of the garden and lake.

-The fully equipped kitchen and laundry (complete with extra toilet and basin) have quality appliances fitted at heights suitable for easy access – not that I had any intention of doing laundry while on holiday.
+The fully equipped kitchen and laundry (complete with extra toilet and basin) have quality appliances like these cold press juicers fitted at heights suitable for easy access – not that I had any intention of doing laundry while on holiday.